isaacmartha/odin-recipes/README.md

 # odin-recipes
-Welcome to our basic recipe website!
+Welcome to my basic recipe website!
 This simple site is designed to help you discover and try out a variety of recipes.
 The website consists of a main index page that serves as a hub, linking you to a selection of delicious recipes.